-Prof comes after me, his pain-crazed body eager to burn its maker, but Lunar reacts in a split second of primal instinct and goes for Prof.
+Prof comes after me, his alien body pain-crazed and eager to burn its maker, but Lunar reacts in a split second of primal instinct and goes for Prof.

-He shoves past me in a streak of glossy hair and black leather jacket, his metallic wings reshaping midair into concentric rows of sleek knives.
+He shoves past me in a streak of glossy hair and black leather jacket, his metallic feathers reshaping midair into—

-Sunlight stabs off the entire array of feathers transformed to blades as they slice down through Prof’s transformed flesh and sever his burning limbs from his torso.
+They slice through Prof’s orange flesh and sever his burning limbs from his torso.
 Ribbons of bloody pink tissue unravel from the stumps and slide off the bones poking out.
 He collapses to his knees.
 His armless body still glows ember-orange.

-His momentum thumps him to the floor, crunching the singed spiders.
-His sheared cranium rocks to a standstill on the singed spiders, his shocked eyes still alive for milliseconds after decapitation.
+He thumps sideways to the floor, crunching the singed spiders.
+His sheared cranium rocks to a standstill atop the arachnids, his shocked eyes still alive for milliseconds after decapitation.

 And there, at the front of our sun-drenched classroom, he perishes.